- Ages 5 to 9

 Workshop

-Free, teacher-led moon landing coding adventure for 5- to 8-year olds.
-Perfect for World Space week in October!
+Free, teacher-led and space-themed coding adventure for 5-8 year-olds.
+Perfect for World Space Week in October!

-This fun Moon Landing Coding Adventure by Get The Program will get 5- to 8-year-old students learning practical coding skills and creating algorithms to land a robot on the moon – while you cover the computing curriculum – for free!
+This fun Moon Landing Coding Adventure by Get with the Program will get 5-8 year-old students learning practical coding skills and creating algorithms to land a robot on the moon – while you cover the computing curriculum – for free!

-Teachers will be empowered to run this series of activities themselves as all resources are provided and support is available.
-This package includes:
+Teachers are empowered to run this series of activities themselves as all resources are provided and support is available.

 Improve engagement, interest or enjoyment in STEM subjects